Magenta (Welsh band): History

 On 30 November 2007 it was announced that drummer Allan Mason-Jones had left the live version of the band.
 He was replaced in the live band by Keiran Bailey.
 On 11 December 2007 it was announced that rhythm guitarist Martin Rosser had also left the band to work with Dan Fry and Allan Mason-Jones on their new C-Sides project.

 Their fourth album, entitled "Metamorphosis", was released to registered fans on 23 March 2008, with an accompanying DVD featuring footage of the recording process and a full 5.1 version of the album.
 (The official release date for these items was 21 April.)
 Prior to its release, Reed said it was "unlike what Magenta fans have heard up until now."
 The album contains just four tracks, two of which are longer than 20 minutes.
 The album has a much darker edge than previous Magenta albums.

 In November 2009, Magenta performed an acoustic concert at Peter Gabriel's Real World Studios near Bath.
 The concert was notable for featuring a wind section, and the one-off return of Martin Rosser on rhythm guitar – Colin Edwards having recently departed the band.
-The concert Live At Real World was released as a double CD and DVD in September 2010.
+The concert Live at Real World was released as a double CD and DVD in September 2010.

 On 4 March 2010, it was announced on the Magenta homepage that bassist Dan Fry had left the live band, to pursue his MLE project.
 This caused two shows in the Netherlands set for May to be cancelled, and the band went on an extended hiatus while other projects were being worked on, such as Christina Booth's and Chris Fry's solo albums.

 Magenta returned to the live scene at the Summer's End Festival in October 2011, with Dan Nelson and Steve Roberts (from Godsticks) on bass and drums respectively.

 Magenta's fifth album, Chameleon, was released in November 2011.
 It features several shorter tracks but mostly with a hard edge, similar to the previous album Metamorphosis.
 At this time, Magenta's full members were confirmed to be Rob Reed, Christina Booth and Chris Fry, with other musicians brought in for studio recordings and live gigs.
-Kieran Bailey recorded drums on the album but no longer plays with the live version of the band.
+Kieran Bailey recorded drums on the album but no longer played with the live version of the band.

+Their sixth album, The Twenty Seven Club was released in 2013.
+This features six tracks dedicated to musicians who died at the age of 27, including Jim Morrison, Brian Jones, Janis Joplin, Amy Winehouse, Kurt Cobain and Robert Johnson.
+See 27 Club.